imbue-ai/untitled-ai.github.io/_posts/2020-08-04-jupyter-ascending-intro.markdown

 should there be!).

 However, I do not like the Jupyter Notebook editor.
-It doesn't have my shortcuts, I don't want to learn a bunchy of new navigation shortcuts (which I realize is ironic, given that I use vim...), and I don't want to keep typing `:wq!` to save, but accidentally sending it to the notebook.
+It doesn't have my shortcuts, I don't want to learn a bunch of new navigation shortcuts (which I realize is ironic, given that I use vim...), and I don't want to keep typing `:wq!` to save, but accidentally sending it to the notebook.

-Even if you're note using a terminal based text editor, I have found that the Jupyter Notebook extensions for various editors often do not behave _exactly_ like the original web browser version.
+Even if you're not using a terminal based text editor, I have found that the Jupyter Notebook extensions for various editors often do not behave _exactly_ like the original web browser version.
 Not only that, but I have experienced many crashes while using these extensions.